thirdweb-dev/typescript-sdk/etc/sdk.api.md

     readonly Marketplace: "marketplace";
     readonly Pack: "pack";
 };

+// Warning: (ae-internal-missing-underscore) The name "resolveContractUriFromAddress" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export function resolveContractUriFromAddress(address: string, provider: ethers.providers.Provider): Promise<string>;

 // Warning: (ae-internal-missing-underscore) The name "RestrictedTransferError" should be prefixed with an underscore because the declaration is marked as @internal
 //